proflynch/A-Simple-Introduction-to-Python/README.md

 # A-Simple-Introduction-to-Python

-Corrections to minor typographical errors on pages 8 and 9.
+Correction to minor typographical errors on page 8.
+See Minor_Typo.pdf.

 GitHub files for "A Simple Introduction to Python," published by CRC Press in 2024.